-OFFICE OF THE GOVERNOR – News Release – Governor Ige reappoints Hawaii Defense Department leadersPosted on Jan 8, 2019 in Latest News, Press Releases
+OFFICE OF THE GOVERNOR – News Release – Governor Ige reappoints Hawaii Defense Department leadersPosted on Jan 8, 2019 in Latest Department News, Office of the Governor Press Releases

 Link to photos and bios here

 HONOLULU – Gov. David Ige has reappointed Major General Arthur “Joe” Logan as adjutant general, Hawai‘i National Guard, Department of Defense.
 He has held this position since January 2015, overseeing the training and readiness of more than 5,000 soldiers and airmen of the Hawai‘i National Guard.
 Logan also serves as director of the Hawai‘i Emergency Management Agency and is the Homeland Security Advisor to Gov. Ige.

 Logan has more than 36 years of service in the military, having served as commander, Regional Police Advisory Command, Operation Enduring Freedom in Kabul, Afghanistan.
 Other positions include chief of staff, Hawai‘i Army National Guard and commander, 1st Battalion, 487th Field Artillery.

 “I am honored and privileged to continue to serve Governor Ige and the State of Hawai‘i.
 The Department of Defense will continue to move forward and ensure that the safety and security of all residents and visitors in the State of Hawai‘i remain our top priority,” Logan said.

 Gov. Ige also reappointed Brigadier General Kenneth S. Hara as deputy adjutant general, Hawai‘i National Guard, Department of Defense.
 Hara has served in this position since January 2015.